IgorSecurityDeveloper/MyPetManager/README.md

   <li>If you don't need all the functionality of C# immediately, you can begin with <strong>Nest.js</strong> and integrate <strong>C#</strong> later as the need emerges.</li>
 </ul>

-<p>This project structure ensures your project remains organized, scalable, and easy to maintain as it grows, while also integrating the two technologies efficiently.</p>

-<p>If you need more details on any part of this, feel free to ask!</p>